 Description: This UDT is used for implementing duty rotation for two pumps.

-Naming Convention: Tags will generally follow the naming convention BXXDTY#DP, where BXX denotes the facility and area and # is sequentially incremented for the number of duty rotation systems programmed in the PLC.
+Naming Convention: Tags will generally follow the naming convention BXX_DTY#_DP, where BXX denotes the facility and area and # is sequentially incremented for the number of duty rotation systems programmed in the PLC.

 UDT Members